alex1278/ang-timeline/README.txt

 == Upgrade Notice ==

 = 1.3.0 =
 New plugin structure.
+Major changes in the plugin core.
 OOP base.